Custom Extrusions

 Does Sandee offer stock tooling?

-Yes, Sandee maintains a wide selection of standard tools for typical shapes and materials, which provide our customers with significant cost savings.
+Yes, Sandee maintains a wide selection of standard tools for typical shapes and materials which can provide our customers with a speedier turnaround and significant cost savings.
 For more information, click here.

 What types of stock tooling are available?

-Our standard profiles, including standard “C”-channels, “F”-channels, “H”-channels, “J”-channels, “L”-channels, and “U”-channels, as well as standard tube profiles and coextruded chutes, offer an economical and efficient solution to hundreds of design challenges.
+Our standard profiles, including C channels, F channels, H channels, J channels, L channels, U channels, as well as standard coextruded chutes, and tubes, offer an economical and efficient solution to hundreds of design challenges.
+Click here to download the complete catalog.

-Our in-line fabrication processes include punching, drilling, notching, miter cutting, routing, magnetic stripping, sonic welding, in-line tapes, in-line printing, protective films, ant-static and many other processes.
+Our fabrication processes include punching, drilling, notching, miter cutting, routing, sonic welding, in-line tapes, in-line magnets, in-line printing, protective films, anti-static, and more.

 What kind of secondary operations do you offer?